 Step 5: Accepting the Grant Award

-Upon receipt of a grant award, the PI sends a scanned copy of the award notice and all attachments to the CFGR Director.
+Upon receipt of a grant award, the PI sends a scanned copy of the award notice and all attachments to the CFGG Director.
 She distributes copies of the award letter to the vice presidents of Academic Affairs, Finance & Administration and Institutional Advancement with CCs to the relevant dean, the Associate Vice President of Institutional Advancement, and to the directors of Financial Services and Advancement Services.

 Only the President, Vice President of Academic Affairs or Vice President of Finance and Administration can officially accept an award on behalf of the university.
-The CFGR Director reviews the terms and conditions of the award, discussing concerns with funders, before recommending that the grant be accepted or declined.
+The CFGG Director reviews the terms and conditions of the award, discussing concerns with funders, before recommending that the grant be accepted or declined.